xeraph-dev/theme/README.md

-# Theme for my desktop
+# My favorite theme in various configurations

 ## One Dark